mokemokechicken/yfinance-mcp-server/README.md

 A Message Control Protocol (MCP) server for accessing Yahoo Finance data.
 This server provides a simple interface to retrieve stock market data through yfinance.

+**This project is based on [onori/yfinance-mcp-server](https://github.com/onori/yfinance-mcp-server) and has been enhanced with comprehensive technical analysis features.**

 ## Features

 - Get historical stock data with customizable periods and intervals